-- Can we do more with IP spoofing than DOS? - An man-in-the-middle attacker does not really need IP spoofing - ▶ Problem without MitM (off-path attack): - ► TCP handshake SYN/ACK packet won't arrive at attacker - Attacker needs to generate valid ACK to establish connection - ▶ Valid ACK means: correct ACK number (server's ISN plus 1) - ► Can an attacker guess the server's ISN? - Probably not easily (anymore) - Keep in mind: No exact guess needed, attacker can try many sequence numbers!
+- Can we do more with IP spoofing than DOS? - ▶ A man-in-the-middle attacker does not really need IP spoofing - Problem without MitM (off-path attack): - ► TCP handshake SYN/ACK packet won't arrive at attacker - ► Attacker needs to generate valid ACK to establish connection - ▶ Valid ACK means: correct ACK number (server's ISN plus 1) - Can knock out the "real" receiver with DOS - Can an attacker guess the server's ISN? - Probably not easily (anymore) - Keep in mind: No exact guess needed, attacker can try many sequence numbers!